-- New Relic Mobile SDK agent version number
+- Android or iOS SDK agent version number

 - Settings such as the maximum number of HTTP requests to track per minute

-Performance data is buffered in memory but never written to the device's storage.
+Performance data is buffered in memory.
+It is never written to the device's storage.

-Server-side data storage for mobile apps is handled in the same way as all other applications monitored by New Relic Mobile.
-For more information, see New Relic's security documentation about hosting and data storage.
+Server-side data storage for mobile apps is handled in the same way as all other applications monitored by New Relic.
+For more information, see our security documentation about hosting and data storage.

 In general, we retain performance data according to the more generous time period of either your web or your mobile subscription.
 We also retain aggregate records of the number of active instances of your application.